From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Introduction

-Furthermore, we develop a \emph{nonlinear, local time homogenization} solving the problem of vastly differing time scales when estimating viability kernels and capture basins using the Saint-Pierre algorithm.
-It fully homogenizes the time scale of dynamics while keeping the major properties of the system invariant, e.g.\ fixed points, other attractors, $\mu$-Lipschitz continuity, $C^\infty$, etc. if they were present in the original system.
-Even though the approach is straightforward, it is essential for the analysis of the example model used in this paper.
+Our variant definition of the \tsm{} framework allows us to apply computational algorithms from viability theory to estimate different regions of the \tsm{} partition.
+In particular, we use the Saint-Pierre algorithm \citep{Saint1994} for the estimation of viability kernels.
+This algorithm is well-established and has been extended with classification methods based on machine learning \citep{deffuant2007}, to viability problems based on reachability \citep{Maidens2013} and optimal control problems \citep{Bokanowski2006,Delara2008,Rouge2013}.
+We also develop an extension of the Saint-Pierre Pierre algorithm to find specific \tsm{} regions that can only be defined as implicit target sets.
+Furthermore, we propose a nonlinear, local time homogenization solving the problem of vastly differing time scales when estimating viability kernels and capture basins using the Saint-Pierre algorithm.
+It fully homogenizes the time scale of the dynamics, while keeping the major properties of the system invariant.
+With the help of these tools, we can visualize the shape and compute the volume of the \tsm{} partition.

-Commonly, the state space of a model can be unbounded in at least one variable, e.g.\ economic production, but the Saint-Pierre algorithm is for bounded sets only.
-To tackle the problem of unbounded state spaces, we propose a nonlinear coordinate transformation to a bounded state space.
-In particular, this transformation has the property that one can choose a scale to be ``resolved best''.

-Certain regions, the so-called \emph{eddies}, of the \tsm{}-partition in state space are shown to be naturally defined as implicit target sets.
-To identify these numerically, we also have developed an extension of the Saint-Pierre Pierre algorithm.

-Having a definition in terms of viability theory enables us to operationalize the \tsm{}-framework.
-We demonstrate it with a three dimensional example model coupling environmental and socio-economic dynamics \cite{Schellnhuber1998}.
-Similar to other low-complexity models \cite{Wiedermann2015,Barfuss2016,Lade2015,Kellie-Smith2011a,Anderies2013,Brander1988,Nitzbon2017,Kolb2017} it focuses on the interaction between the \emph{ecosphere} and the \emph{anthroposphere} \cite{Kuhn2010}.
-The former is represented by an atmospheric carbon stock and the latter by the (global) economic output and a knowledge stock on renewable energy production, possibly leading to a technological change.
-The model's complexity has been held low so it can be used as an appropriate first example where the \tsm{} partition is estimated automatically.
-Two common policies, we call managements, can be implemented in a conceptual manner: (i) \emph{low growth} and (ii) climate mitigation by inducing an \emph{energy transformation}.

-In such a model, there are two naturally arising boundaries.
-The first one is the \emph{planetary boundary on climate change} (\pbcc{}) \cite{Rockstrom2009,Steffen2015} which limits the amount of atmospheric carbon.
-The second one is a wealth-related social foundation prescribing a threshold below that the yearly economic output should not fall.

-For this project, an open source Python-library for viability computations called \verb|pyviability| \url{https://timkittel.github.io/PyViability/} has been developed and the source code for the model-specific computations with a documentation can be found under \url{https://github.com/timkittel/ays-model}.